Guide to Fast Move Mechanics

 2-Turn Move vs. 4-Turn Move

-Things play out similarly when the Fast Moves involved are even.with one another.
-For example, Counter (2 turns) and Confusion (4 turns) happen in step so Confusion doesn’t register until the next Confusion, and Counter registers on and between Confusions.
+Things play out similarly when the Fast Moves involved are even with one another.
+For example, Counter (2 turns) and Confusion (4 turns) happen in step so Confusion registers simultaneously with every other Counter.
+If you're a Confusion user, you're no longer stuck performing extra Confusions like you were pre-0.157.0.

 1-Turn Move vs. 3-Turn Move